nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/java-paradigm.md

 --

-- The Java Virtual Machines are virtual computers (a software simulation a physical computer), which are designed to view byte code as their native machine code.
+- The Java Virtual Machines are virtual computers (a software simulating a physical computer), which are designed to view byte code as their native machine code.

 --

-- These JVMs contain within them interpreters which can translate this byte code to the appropriate machine code for whichever physical processessor they are actually running on.
+- These JVMs contain interpreters that can translate this byte code to the appropriate machine code for whichever physical processessor they are actually running on.

 --

-- Any programaming language that can be compiled Java byte code can run in a JVM...
+- Any programaming language that can be compiled into Java byte code can run in a JVM...
 Groovy, Kotlin, and Scala are popular high-level languages with different syntax from Java that take advantage of this.

 ---